Spicy Baby Back Ribs

 - Line the grill pan with an aluminum foil.
 This is for ease of cleaning.
 Place the grilling rack in grilling pan.
 Place rack of ribs on the grilling rack, meat side of the ribs facing up.

 - Spray cooking spray on the ribs and bake in the preheated oven for 65 – 90 minutes, depending on the thickness of the meat on the ribs.
 This time my ribs had more meat and I had to bake for 85 – 90 minutes.
 Thirty minutes into baking, baste the marinade and spray some oil.
 Then at 45 minutes repeat the same and turn the ribs around, placing meat side down and bake for another 15 minutes.
 If the meat on the ribs is less, ribs should be done in 60 minutes.
 To finish it off, turn the ribs around, facing the meat side up and bake for 5 more minutes.
 If the meat is thick, continue baking for another 10 minutes and then turn the ribs around with meat side facing up and bake for another 20 minutes.
 I usually cut the meat on the sides to check for doneness.
 If juices run clean, then the ribs are cooked.

 - Remove the ribs from the oven, cover the ribs with foil and leave it for at least 10 minutes before serving.

 - I used pork baby back ribs and usually the rack of baby back rib has very little meat.
 This time, the ribs had lot of meat on it and had to bake for almost 1 ½ hours.
-Usually it takes about 6 minutes.
+Usually it takes about an hour.